conormol/til/CSS/Semantic Stylesheet Structure.md

 # Basic Stylesheet Structuring

-The following sections are used to better format a stylesheet for ease of use
+The following sections are a good format to use when structuring a stylesheet:

 ```
 /* Page Styling